The Story of Claudette Colvin

 According to a book that documents Colvin’s legacy, Claudette Colvin: Twice Toward Justice, Colvin held fast, refusing to move, even as the driver screamed at her.
 She burst into tears, but stayed where she was, telling the driver over and over that she had paid her fare and it was her right to stay.
 Eventually, the bus driver called the police and two officers put the undoubtedly terrified teenager in handcuffs.
 She cried and prayed, reciting the Lord’s Prayer and the 23rd Psalm as she rode in the back of the police car on the way to jail.

 As Colvin sat locked in a bleak, cement-lined jail cell, her schoolmates, who had witnessed the scene, ran home to tell her mother.
 Colvin’s mother found someone to watch her little children, called her pastor, and raced to the police station to find her daughter.
 Her pastor paid her bail and she was free.

-Nine months later, Parks refused to give up her seat to a white passenger and helped launch the Birmingham bus boycott, which ultimately started the Civil Rights Movement.
+Nine months later, Parks refused to give up her seat to a white passenger and helped launch the Montgomery bus boycott, which ultimately started the Civil Rights Movement.
 As for why Colvin’s name and bravery were pushed aside, Colvin believes that it was because of her age.
 Per NPR, the NAACP and black leaders reportedly thought Parks would be a better icon, because “she was an adult.
 They didn't think teenagers would be reliable.”
 It just goes to show that adults can be wrong sometimes, and Colvin’s bold act proves it.